jkenix/jkenix.github.io/README.md

-# Jkenix's projects catalog of web development. 🙌
+# Jkenix's OLD projects catalog of web development. 🙌 [ARCHIVE]

-Collected here are projects that were developed during **my first year of web development training**. ⚡
+Collected here are projects that were developed during ***my first year of web development training***. ⚡
-**Actual catalog** with the current project I'm working on, you can check out [here](https://github.com/jkenix/jkenix-projects) ✅
+**ACTUAL CATALOG** with the current project I'm working on, you [can check out here](https://github.com/jkenix/jkenix-projects) ✅

 **Best projects** are listed below. ⬇️